danielmunro/testy-vagrant/README.md

 Copy `Vagrantfile`, `bootstrap-root.sh`, and `bootstrap-vagrant.sh` into your project's root.

+Modify the installed packages in `bootstrap-root.sh` to fit your project's dependencies.

 `vagrant up` to provision the new environment.

 `vagrant ssh` to ssh to the testing environment.